mhdbnbd/deccs_ddc/tasks_code.md

 - Utility Functions for loading tags.
 - Can Process the AwA2 dataset.
 - fix ssh to luke disk error.
-- can flexibly in choosing between the full dataset and a sample dataset.
+- can flexibly choose between the full dataset and a sample dataset.
 - can extract_embeddings to also extract symbolic tags representations
+- fix : define additional constrained autoencoder loss
+- fix : using combined features for clustering
+- fix : sampled data conflicts accross version When versions run simultaneously different data samples are created/conflict.
+- detailed logging